gipsi/gipsi.github.io/README.md

 An hour of Git refreshment.

-## [Developer Beginner](https://lab.github.com/curi-holdings/developer-beginner)- For associates new to contributing code, configuration, or other files to GitHub repositories.
+[Developer Beginner](https://lab.github.com/curi-holdings/developer-beginner)- For associates new to contributing code, configuration, or other files to GitHub repositories.

+Read: [Culture Engineering](https://ben.straub.cc/2016/02/16/culture-engineering/) by Ben Straub

 ### Feb 2